Code4HR/okcandidate-analysis/README.md

 # okcandidate-analysis

 Contains all data taken from results of Norfolk okcandidate election with SQL scripts to rearrange and output data into CSVs for data analysis.
+Tableau visualizations are (currently) in: https://public.tableau.com/profile/paulo8825#!/vizhome/okelectionNEW/CandIntbyCatBAR

 ## Data
 In the election_analysis directory are CSVs with the data from the candidates surveys, the website surveys, and the results of the real election.
 A Python Notebook `election_analysis.ipynb` with some initial analyses and lots of room for improvement/expansion runs through these CSVs.